csterritt/worker-d1-drizzle/README.md

 #### Running E2E tests

+For testing all the sign-up modes, run the `scripts/run-all-tests.sh` script.
+It will start the dev server in the every mode and run all tests.
+It will present a table of the results after all tests are complete.

+You can test an individual sign-up mode as well, following the steps below.

 1. Start the dev server in the desired mode (see Development quickstart above).
 2. Run all tests from the command line:

    ```bash
    npx playwright test
    ```

 Alternatively, you can run the `ui-tests.sh` script to bring up the UI to run the tests, and see the intermediate steps of each test.